 So, I don’t quite know what to do with this revelatory bit.
-But it seems the more I write about sugary things, the more I realize how huge and not particularly healthy of a role sweets have played in my life thus far
+But it seems the more I write about sugary things, the more I realize how huge and not particularly healthy of a role sweets have played in my life thus far.

 Ice cream cones helped me fall asleep at night as a child; Oreo sundaes eased my body image frustrations on early adolescent shopping trips with my mother; cake batter and cookie dough have calmed my nerves on numerous anxiety-plagued occasions; chocolate has seen me through countless breakups and break downs; and those Pamela’s cookies, oh those cookies.